 - 16 LHNS Safety Host Volunteers offer LHNS members a service: we aim to quickly and appropriately respond to the needs of an injured skier or snowshoer – primarily but not exclusively on Larch Hills track set trails.

 - We are trained in the use of the Club’s snowmobiles, rescue toboggans and SKED.

 - Many of us have current WorkSafe B.C.
 Occupational First Aid Level 1 or higher level first aid and Transportation Endorsement training and certification.

-- We wear a Hi-Vis Yellow Arm Band with a white cross on a red background while skiing to identify ourselves as LHN Safety Hosts.
+- Safety Hosts wear a Hi-Vis Yellow Arm Band with a white cross on a red background while skiing to identify ourselves.